-Unbeatable value, reliability & quality - electric vehicle charging leads for home, work and leisure driving.
+Unbeatable value, reliability & quality - electric vehicle charging cables for home, work and leisure driving.

 The Government has amitious plans for achieving a target of net zero by 2050.
 The transport sector will pay a huge role in decarbonising the UK & to this end the Goverment offers a range of grants covering electric vehicle purchase, electric vehicle charging facilties purchase & installation, as well as reduced tax rates for owning and driving low & zero emission vehicles.